YTTranscript Blog

 Can I download a transcript from a private YouTube video?
 No. The tool can only access public videos.
 Private or age-restricted videos are not accessible.

 Is the DOCX compatible with Google Docs?
 Yes.
-DOCX files are the standard Microsoft Word format and can be opened directly in Google Docs, Apple Pages, LibreOffice, and all major word processors.
+DOCX files can be opened directly in Google Docs, Apple Pages, LibreOffice, and all major word processors.

 Downloading a YouTube transcript takes about 15 seconds from start to finish.
 Whether you need a plain TXT for quick reference, a DOCX to edit and annotate, or a PDF to share and archive — YTTranscript handles all three formats for free, with no account needed.

 YTTranscript is completely free — paste any YouTube URL and get the full text in seconds.
-No account needed.
+No account, no extension, no limits.

 Get YouTube Transcript Free →